 Receipt of Transcripts & Scores

-To check the status of received official transcript(s), GMAT/GRE score(s) and TOEFL/IELTS score(s), please login to your Self Service Center and click on the Applications tab to view a summary of your application status and requirements.
-To access your Self Service Center, enter the same username and password that you use to login to your online application.
+To check the status of received official transcript(s), GMAT/GRE score(s) and TOEFL/IELTS score(s), please login to your Applicant Portal and choose your application to view a summary of your application status and requirements.
+Enter the same username and password that you use to login to your online application.

 Our office processes a large volume of application components daily, so check back often for new updates as this is the best method to check the receipt of your supplemental materials.
-Once materials are received by our office, it can take up to ten business days to update your Self Service Center.
-If it has been more than ten days and your Self Service Center is not properly updated, please contact the Enrollment Management Center.
+Once materials are received by our office, it can take up to ten business days to update your Applicant Portal.
+If it has been more than ten days and your Applicant Portal is not properly updated, please contact the Enrollment Management Center.

 When mailing official transcripts, it is suggested that you use FedEx or another type of service that provides you with package tracking capability.

-If you completed the online application for Fall 2017, you may reapply for the subsequent year.
+If you completed the online application for Fall 2019, you may reapply for the subsequent year.
 Please verify your program eligibility before beginning the application process.
-As a reapplicant, you will complete an abbreviated application process, but are required to submit a new application and new recommendations through our online recommendation system (unless your recommenders give us permission to re-use their original recommendations).
-Any transcripts or official scores that were previously submitted to the Enrollment Management Center will be automatically transferred to your new 2018 application file.
-When you complete the online application, please answer yes to the question “Are you reapplying for 2018 enrollment?” on the Personal Data tab, indicating your intent to reapply.
-If you applied to the School of Business prior to 2017, we maintain official transcripts and official scores for up to three years.
+As a reapplicant, you will complete an abbreviated application process, but are required to submit a new application.
+Any transcripts or official scores that were previously submitted to the Enrollment Management Center will be automatically transferred to your new 2020 application file.
+When you complete the online application, please answer yes to the question “Are you reapplying for 2020 enrollment?” on the Additional Information tab, indicating your intent to reapply.
+If you applied to the School of Business prior to 2019, we maintain official transcripts and official scores for up to three years.
 You are welcome to contact our office to inquire about previously submitted materials.

 If you are applying as an international candidate, please review the following tips and guidelines for an efficient application process:

-- Please include your full application name in any correspondence with the university.
+- Include your full application name (that matches your passport) in any correspondence with the university.

-- Do not send videos, financial statements, portfolios or any other materials which are not requested by the Enrollment Management Center.
+- Do not send any materials which are not requested by the Enrollment Management Center.

 |Admit Date||Deposit Due Date||MSA Deposit*|